 A third area of focus for the Dagu project is the support provided to PATH and UNICEF, the implementation partners, in measurement, learning and evaluation.

-Professor of Public Health Evaluation
+- Professor Lars Ake Persson (Professor of Public Health Evaluation)

 The Dagu project has a Steering Committee, which oversees the activities of the Dagu project, regularly reviews progress and plans, and makes recommendations to support effective implementation of the project’s objectives.